Apneumonella: Species

-A. jacobsoni
+Apneumonella jacobsoni

-Two species of A. jacobsoni have been described, found in Sumatra and Malaysia.
+Apneumonella jacobsoni has been found in Sumatra and Malaysia.
 It is the first of the family Telemidae to be found in tropical Asia.
 This species is similar in appearance to those of the family Ochyroceratidae, but several features, including the simple chelicerae, colulus, and the respiratory system consisting of tracheae with four separated stigmata, show that it belongs in the family Telemidae.
 The first specimen was found in Malaysia, and though the morphology of the genitalia could have earned it a new genus, because the specimen was female, it was instead provisionally placed in existing genus Apneumonella, though it could also have fit in Cangoderces.

-A. jacobsoni is only known from a single female specimen.
+Apneumonella jacobsoni is only known from a single female specimen.
 Whether or not it belongs in this genus is impossible to say without a described male, and some claim that it would fit better in Cangoderces.

-A. oculata
+Apneumonella oculata

-The first species of the genus was an adult female found in a cave in Tanzania.
+The first described species of the genus was represented by an adult female found in a cave in Tanzania.
 Instead of being completely adapted to cave life like many species of Telema, A. oculata still retains characteristics of life outside caves, including retaining its eyes, at least partial skin pigmentation, and relatively short legs.
 The abdomen is white, though parts of the carapace, mouth, colulus, and some other parts are red to brown.
 The carapace is slightly longer than wide, truncated in the rear, and convex toward the middle, slowly sloping in the thoracic part.
 There are six eyes in total.
 This species was placed among the Leptonetidae in the subfamily Teleminae, as but the relative proportions of the legs doesn't quite fit.
 The formula I <II <IV <III is specific to Telema tenella, but does not apply to this species.
 This may mean that Telema and Apneumonella belong in a separate group from that of Leptonetidae.